 There was a trial, but the owners, long known for their anti-union activities, got off.
 The fire became a rallying cry for the international labor movement.
 Many of our fire safety laws were created in response to this tragic event.

-Thankfully, there are books and websites with primary documents for teaching about the Triangle Factory Fire and another major event in textile workers’ history — the Bread and Roses strike in Lawrence, Mass.
+Thankfully, there are books and websites with primary documents for teaching about the Triangle Factory Fire (see below) and another major event in textile workers’ history — the Bread and Roses strike in Lawrence, Mass.